Skip to main content

 The aim of the course is to reach Finnish language level A2 (CEFR).

-The course consists of 44 lessons at Kupittaa campus.
+The course consists lessons at Kupittaa campus.
 In addition, students must study the language independently in order to reach the target language level A2.

 The contents of the course are